-Surrendering your feline or canine companion can be a very difficult time for you and your family.
-If you can no longer care for your pet, it is important that you research and understand your options – your pet’s life depends on it!
+We understand that surrendering your companion can be a very difficult time for you and your family.
+If you can no longer care for your pet, it is important that you research and understand your options – your pet’s life depends on it.

-If you choose SafeHaven Humane Society to find a new home for your dog or cat, please make an appointment with us.
-We have a no-kill philosophy and we are dedicated to caring for and finding loving, permanent homes for the homeless, abandoned or unwanted animals residing at our shelter.
-Once an animal is accepted by us, there is no limit to the amount of time that animal can spend here.
-As a result, there are unfortunately times when we do not have the space to take in more animals.
+If you choose SafeHaven Humane Society to find a new home for your dog or cat, please call 541-928-2789 to make an appointment.
+We have a no-kill philosophy and we are dedicated to caring for and finding loving, permanent homes for the animals residing at our shelter.
+Once an animal is accepted by SafeHaven, there is no limit to the amount of time that animal can spend here.
+As a result, there are, unfortunately, times when we do not have the space to accept more animals.

 For all pet surrenders, we do charge an intake fee that helps us cover the costs of caring for your animal while we find them a new home.
 We also ask that you fill out a dog surrender questionnaire or a cat surrender questionnaire and submit it to us at the time of surrender.

 Dog intake fee is $60 or $70 for a litter

 Cat intake fee is $50 or $70 per litter